thejhh/infolog/README.md

 Wish list:

+* Support for adding labels to old events
 * Format links from messages into HTML links
 * When element is foo#bar -- should it convert it as hashtag or not?
 * Better search engine (maybe using [Apache Solr](http://lucene.apache.org/solr/))